Nagamachi Samurai District 長町武家屋敷跡

 If you'd like to see samurai armor and relics of the Maeda clan, stop by the Maeda Tosanokamike Shiryokan, located five minutes south of Nomurake.

-To look out for while walking
+To seek out for while walking

 While you are walking through the Nagamachi Samurai District, be sure to stop by the other small museums, shops and restaurants spread throughout the area.
-If you visit in winter, an interesting sight to see is the way mud walls are protected by covering them with straw, similar to the way that the trees in Kenrokuen Garden are protected with rope.
+If you visit in winter, an interesting sight to see is the way earthen walls are protected by covering them with straw, similar to the way that the trees in Kenrokuen Garden are protected with rope.

 Around the bukeyashiki district